rebelot/dotfiles/README.md

 may be installed with MacPorts, run `sudo port install tmux-pasteboard`.
 The following settings grant clipboard accessibility to copy commands
     ```tmux
+    set-option -g default-command "reattach-to-user-namespace -l $SHELL"
     bind-key -T copy-mode-vi y send-keys -X copy-pipe-and-cancel "reattach-to-user-namespace pbcopy"
     bind-key -T copy-mode-vi MouseDragEnd1Pane send-keys -X copy-pipe-and-cancel "reattach-to-user-namespace pbcopy" \; display-message "highlighted selection copied to system clipboard"
     ```

+* **True colors** If your terminal emulator supports truecolors then you may set `set termguicolors` in your vimrc.
+To enable truecolors in tmux, you will have to set `set-option -ga terminal-overrides   ",xterm-256color:Tc"` in your tmux.conf. **NOTE** that there is a lot of confusion about this: _regardless_ of the terminal that tmux sets for itself (which should be `screen-256color` of `tmux-256color` depending on your version of tmux), you have to override the terminal info of the terminal that is set when you launch tmux.
+I.e. if your terminal emulator (iTerm2 or Terminal.app) sets up `xterm-256color`, then you need to override the tmux internal representation of that terminal with the above mentioned command.
 * **_italics_ for screen terminal**: tmux terminal has to be set to screen* (i.e.: `set -g default-terminal "screen-256color"`) but screen terminal really plays bad with Vim graphical customizations, therefore special settings are needed:
     * **override screen-256 color properties**: